-Linda Horton I am uncertain why this scurrilous comment about my grandmother continues to be posted on a public tree on Ancestry.com when I made a request to the tree owner (by email) on 12/13/2014 and later to Ancestry.com that this story be deleted.
+Linda Horton I am uncertain why this scurrilous comment about my grandmother continues to be posted on a public tree on Ancestry.com.
+I made a request to the tree owner (by email to her dated March 14, 2014) and later to Ancestry.com that this story be deleted.
 An excerpt from my email follows: